sarah-antillia/Tensorflow-Image-Segmentation-Augmented-ALCAPA-/README.md

 <b>ALCAPA Dataset Statistics</b><br>
 <img src ="./projects/TensorflowSlightlyFlexibleUNet/ALCAPA/ALCAPA_Statistics.png" width="512" height="auto"><br>
 <br>
 As shown above, the number of images of train and valid datasets is not large enough to use for a training set of our segmentation model.

-therefore we used an online augmentation tool <a href="./src/ImageMaskAugmentor.py">ImageMaskAugmentor.py</a> to improve generalization performance.
+Therefore we used an online augmentation tool <a href="./src/ImageMaskAugmentor.py">ImageMaskAugmentor.py</a> to improve generalization performance.
 <br>